Prism194/Chemical_Engineering_Essentials/Material Analysis/Chapter 2. Theory of Structural Analysis.md

 - Area of \[110] plane is $\sqrt2a$x$a=\sqrt2a^{^2}$
 	![[Pasted image 20240918000251.png|500]]

 19\.
-Factors that determine crystal structure - Atomic Bonding 1\) Factors that determine crystal structure
+Factors that determine crystal structure - part 1
+1\) Factors that determine crystal structure
 - Atomic Bonding
 - Relative sizes of ions